- pwd (Print Working Directory):

 - mkdir (Make Directory):

-command allows you to create new directories (folders) in the file system.
+Themkdircommand allows you to create new directories (folders) in the file system.

 Example: